RPTU-EIS/RTL-PipelineViewer/README.md

 ### ### 1.
 Pipelined Processor Animator (Task 4 & 5)

 This script generates the full, interactive HTML animation.
-Check the vcd file to be in the same repository
+Check the vcd file to be in the same directory

 **Command:**
 ```sh